1989 (Taylor's Version): "From the Vault" songs

-Various critics opined that the sonics of the five vault songs were pertinent to the 1980s-inspired sound of the original 1989.
-(Note: Attributed to Aroesti, Clashs Alex Berry, American Songwriters Alex Hopper, and Billboards Jason Lipshutz) Their production incorporates reverb and keyboards that AllMusic's Fred Thomas found reminiscent of late-1980s radio.
-According to The Line of Best Fits Kelsey Barnes, the vault tracks are of different pop subgenres similar to the 2014 recording.
-Varietys Chris Willman, meanwhile, felt that some production elements of the vault tracks were influenced by the music of Swift's tenth original album, Midnights (2022).
+As with the original album, the vault tracks incorporate production elements that evoke the 1980s-inspired pop sound: reverb, synths, keyboards, and percussions.
+(Note: Attributed to Aroesti, Clashs Alex Berry, American Songwriters Alex Hopper, and Billboards Jason Lipshutz) AllMusic's Fred Thomas wrote that the production was reminiscent of late-1980s radio, and The Line of Best Fits Kelsey Barnes opined that the vault tracks featured different pop subgenres.
+Varietys Chris Willman and Pitchforks Shaad D'Souza opined that their production elements were influenced by the music of Swift's tenth studio album, Midnights (2022).

-The title of "Slut!" refers to the slut-shaming Swift experienced as a public figure; in its lyrics, Swift describes a relationship that she is proud of and does not care how the outside world views.
-It is a mid-tempo synth-pop song, featuring synthesizers and soft backing vocals.
-"Say Don't Go" is about hanging on to an unfruitful relationship; it has a pop rock production consisting of isolated vocal patterns and 1980s-inspired drums.
-The disco song "Now That We Don't Talk" incorporates disco grooves and falsetto vocals in the chorus, and its lyrics see Swift moving on from an ex-lover while making fun of his lifestyle and tastes.
+The title of "Slut!" refers to the slut-shaming Swift experienced as a public figure, a result of the media scrutiny on her personal life and serial romantic relationships.
+In its lyrics, Swift describes a relationship that she is proud of and does not care how the outside world views it.
+It is a mid-tempo synth-pop song, featuring layered, grainy analog synthesizers and soft backing vocals.
+"Say Don't Go" is about Swift hanging on to an unfruitful relationship; it has a reverb-heavy, pop rock production that consists of isolated vocal patterns, gated snare drums, synthesized Moog bass and guitar, and layered keyboard sounds created with a Mellotron and analog synths: Oberheim OB-Xa, Yamaha DX100, Juno-6, and Korg M1.

+The disco track "Now That We Don't Talk" incorporates disco grooves and falsetto vocals in the chorus, and its lyrics see Swift moving on from an ex-lover while making fun of his lifestyle and tastes.
 "Suburban Legends" depicts Swift yearning for a hopeful but unfruitful romance.
-It features an insistent disco groove and an outro of dissipating synthesizers in a production that People's Jeff Nelson described as "driving, sometimes wind chime-y".
+It features an insistent disco groove instrumented by layers of synth arpeggiators, a mix of acoustic and programmed drums, and an outro of dissipating synths.
 "Is It Over Now?" chronicles the end of a relationship, with lyrics about mistakes committed by both partners and the mixed feelings that ensued.
-Musically, the song is an electropop and synth-pop power ballad that features dense reverb, synthesizers, and echoing drum machines.
+A synthwave-influenced synth-pop power ballad, it begins with a vocal hook that resembles sounds of a seagull, created with a Moog model D and a Juno 6, over atmospheric layers of synths and bass.
+The track progresses with a reverb-heavy soundscape composed of synths and echoing drum machines.